|

 back region limited to 10 minutes exposure, 2-3 applications per day) offers

 relief without the side effects of NSAIDS/muscle relaxants.
+Chronic Low Back Pain: Radiographic and

 clinical evidence of degenerative changes to the joints and soft tissue